The ghosts of forgotten things: A study on size after forgetting: Forgetting

-\begin{corollary} A formula $B$ over the variables $Y$ expresses forgetting all variables but $Y$ from $A$ if and only if $S \cup A$ is equisatisfiable with $S \cup B$ for all sets of literals $S$ over variables $Y$ that contain all variables in $Y$.
+\begin{theorem} A formula $B$ over the variables $Y$ expresses forgetting all variables except $Y$ from $A$ if and only if $S \cup A$ is equisatisfiable with $S \cup B$ for all sets of literals $S$ over variables $Y$ that mention all variables in $Y$.